 Enrichments + Electives

-Teachers collaborate to design rigorous and meaningful learning opportunities for students in order to help students move towards independence in their learning and develop into thoughtful, engaged active community members.
+Our specials and elective classes focus on building exposure and practice around 21st century skills.
+Teachers collaborate to design meaningful learning opportunities in order to help students move towards independence in their learning and develop into thoughtful, engaged active community members.

 Students in each grade are introduced to a variety of art mediums, artists, and subjects to inspire creativity, and discover connections to other academic studies.